IceburgLettuce17/project-greenier-farm/README.md

-# project-greenier-farm
+# Project Greenier Farm
-This is a decompilation of Green Farm 3.
+This is a decompilation of Green Farm 3 (signature: GF2F).
 Currently the decomp is unbuildable and obfuscated.